 Don’t make a $10,000 mistake!
-Don’t hire a lawyer to represent you in your accident claim until you know your rights.
+Don’t hire a lawyer to represent you in your crash claim until you know your rights.

 1. Attorney’s Fees.
 You don’t have to agree to a set percentage.
 Most lawyers charge 33% to 40% of the amount recovered.
 At Swope Law, we frequently represent clients for lower percentages than those charged by other lawyers.
 Call us at (727) 725-0200 to discuss your case and learn how much you can save in attorney’s fees by hiring us.